vivekhaldar/prompts/montage_creation_steps.md

 ## 1. Describe the Images

 First, you need to have a description for each image.
-Use a multimodal model, such as Gemini 2.5 Pro, to examine each image and then generate descriptions for them.
+Use a multimodal model, such as Gemini 2.5 Pro, to examine each image and then generate detailed descriptions for them.
 The descriptions should be saved in a JSON file named `image_descriptions.json` in the following format:

 ```json
 [